-Full Tuition Scholarships
+JAMS Full Tuition Scholarship

-Interested students should send a two-page letter explaining why they would like to be selected for the JAMS Scholarship.
+Interested students should send a two-page letter with their application explaining why they would like to be selected for the JAMS Scholarship.

-In preparation for the LLM program, International LLM students may want to participate in Pepperdine's U.S. Law and Legal Writing Seminar, offering a four-week Legal English intensive experience in July.
+In preparation for the LL.M. program, International LL.M. students may want to participate in Pepperdine's U.S. Law and Legal Writing Seminar, offering a four-week Legal English intensive experience in July.